 Term Life Insurance

-Term life insurance offers the most straightforward, affordable protection for a set number of years, typically 10, 20, or 30.
-If you pass away during the term, your beneficiaries receive the death benefit.
-If not, the coverage simply ends when the term expires.
-This type of life insurance policy tends to be the most affordable —and widely used —type of life insurance people choose to buy.
+Term life insurance offers straightforward, affordable protection for 10, 20, or 30 years.
+If you pass away during the term, your beneficiaries receive the death benefit; if not, coverage ends when the term expires.

-• Best for: Young families, income replacement, and mortgage protection.
+- Best for: Young families, income replacement, mortgage protection

-• Pro tip: Term policies can sometimes be converted into permanent coverage and even sold for cash when you no longer want or need the policy!
-Learn more about how to unlock hidden value in term life policies.
+Pro tip: Term policies can sometimes be converted into permanent coverage and even sold for cash through a life settlement when no longer needed.

 Whole Life Insurance

-Whole life insurance offers lifelong coverage as long as premiums are paid.
-It also builds cash value over time, which you can borrow against or use later in life.
-While it offers stability and long-term benefits, it comes at a much higher cost.
-Oftentimes, policyowners opt for Universal life insurance, which provides more flexibility with premiums and death benefits.
+Whole life insurance provides guaranteed lifetime coverage as long as premiums are paid.
+It also builds cash value policyholders can borrow from or use later in life.

 Universal Life Insurance